Sector Mean Reversion on Japanese Stocks (JPX): 6.70% CAGR, +2.77% vs Nikkei 225

 Limitations

-Currency mismatch.
+Currency note.
 Returns are in JPY.
-The benchmark is SPY in USD.
+The Nikkei 225 benchmark is also in JPY, so the +2.77% excess comparison is clean on a local basis.
+For a USD-based investor, the relevant comparison is SPY (8.02% CAGR), where Japan underperforms by -1.32%.
 Over 26 years, USD/JPY movements have been significant and volatile.
 The yen strengthened sharply after the 2008 crisis, weakened dramatically under Abenomics from 2013, and weakened further after 2021.
-A USD-based investor's experience would differ substantially from the JPY numbers shown here.
-The -0.91% annual shortfall vs SPY could be worse or better in USD terms depending on entry and exit timing.
+A USD-based investor's realized return would differ substantially from the JPY numbers shown here.

 Fukushima as a structural break.
 The 2011 disaster changed Japan's energy mix in ways that persisted for the entire back half of the backtest.
 A 26-year backtest spans two meaningfully different utility sector regimes (pre and post-Fukushima).
 The post-Fukushima environment is the one most relevant to forward expectations, but the backtest blends both.